-As the capitol of Ontario, Toronto is a fantastic place to visit with kids and gives Canada a good name.
+As the capitol of Ontario, Toronto is a fantastic place to visit with kids.
 Besides Toronto proper, there are a dozen other connected cities that make up the Greater Toronto Area (GTA).
-Each one boasts its own awesomeness, and litany of things to do with your children—you could absolutely spend days exploring this beautiful city with your family.
-Before you book your hotel, look for packages that include tickets to the attraction of your choice, as many places offer them as part of a family deal.
+Each one boasts its own awesomeness, and a litany of things to do with your children—you could absolutely spend days exploring this beautiful city with your family.
+Before you book your hotel or Airbnb make sure you look out for packages that include tickets to the attraction of your choice— as many places offer them as part of a family deal.
 Here are our favorite things to do in Toronto with kids.

 Kids Activities in Toronto